Closeness doesn’t count.

-The on-screen keyboard application is a “virtual” keyboard.
-It has its own device driver, which, to Windows, “looks like” a real keyboard.
+The on-screen keyboard application is a virtual keyboard.
+It has its own device driver, which looks like a real keyboard to Windows.

-As a result, the keystrokes it sends to Windows can quite easily be captured by the same key-logging software capturing keystrokes from the real keyboard, if that key logger has installed itself in the proper place.
+As a result, the keystrokes it sends to Windows can easily be captured by the same keylogging software that captures keystrokes from the real keyboard, if that keylogger has been installed in the proper place.

 A keylogger is just malware

 Perhaps the most important concept to remember here is that keyloggers are just another form of malware.